About Challenger Sports

 2016

-Challenger grows the number of regional offices to 13 across the country, employing over 150 full time staff and 650 seasonal staff.
-The landscape is changing as soccer clubs across the country begin to professionalize and run their own programs.
+Challenger Sports and Teamwear grow the number of regional offices to 13 across the country, employing over 150 full time staff and 650 seasonal staff.

 2018

-Challenger camps are rebranded as International Camps to reflect the growth of North American based coaches and the increasing difficulty of using foreign coaches due to visa restrictions.
+Our British Soccer Camps are rebranded as International Camps to reflect the growth of North American based coaches and the increasing difficulty of using foreign coaches due to visa restrictions.

 Apparel sales continue to grow and Challenger Teamwear begins to distribute Adidas.